denoland/docs/lint/rules/explicit-module-boundary-types.md

 tags: []
 ---

-Requires all module exports to have fully typed declarations
+Requires all module exports to have fully typed declarations.

 Having fully typed function arguments and return values clearly defines the inputs and outputs of a module (known as the module boundary).
 This will make it